tessgi/TessGiWebsite/content/pages/observing/proposing-investigations.md

 * Camera 4 is always centered on the ecliptic pole and targets in this camera will be observed continuously for an entire cycle.
 This leads to a limitation in the number of 2-minute cadence targets that can be selected in the portion of sky covered by camera 4.

 * Camera 1 is always closest to the ecliptic plane and will be contaminated by stray light from the Earth and Moon during some observing sectors.
-More details on the impact of scattered light can be found in the [Data Release Notes](documentation.html).
+More details on the impact of scattered light can be found in the [Data Release Notes and the TESS Instrument Handbook](documentation.html).

 * Some cameras during some observing sectors cover portions of the Galactic plane and suffer from increased background contamination.